 Trade with India: key issues

 In November 2019, following both civil society and local business protests, India left the RCEP negotiations.
-It remains to be seen if bilateral negotiations will resume in future.

 ISDS and tariffs: Australia wants TPP model of ISDS, but India wants a more limited version, with less rights for corporations and more protections for government regulation.